anonymouse64/upower-snap/docs/index.md

 the system can access the org.freedesktop.UPower service via the system message bus.

-Upower also does auto-s3|s4|s5 on critical low battery events.
+UPower also does auto-s3|s4|s5 on critical low battery events.

 ## Upstream Documentation